RBEGamer/CageLight/README.md

 * [OPTIONAL] 2 pullup resistors for the 2 buttons
 * [IF REQUIRED] CR2032 Battery for the RTC Module

-### OPTIONAL STUFF
-* a dyndns provider if you have not a static ip adress and you want to access the system from outside of your lan
-* see TODO.md

 # TOOLS
 * soldering stuff
 * hot glue
 * wires, ....
 * micro usb cable
 * a 3D Printer for the case (optional)

 # BUILD